-457 Third-World Women.
-(3) F

-Economic, sociopolitical, and demographic context for understanding the roles of thirdworld women in health, family, work, education, and community.
+457 Women in Developing Countries.
+(3) F Economic, sociopolitical, and demographic context for understanding the roles of women in developing countries in health, family, work, education, and community.
 Cross-listed as NUR 457/WST 457.
 Prerequisite: 6 hours of social science credit or instructor approval.
 General studies: SB, G.